-Husbands and wives and partners usually take up something simple as a couple’s hobby — long walks, gardening, maybe a house renovation.
-Now, home brewing is a popular couple’s activity.
+Partners usually take up something simple as a couple’s hobby — long walks, gardening, maybe a house renovation.
+But these days, home brewing is a popular choice.
 For the husband and wife team of Heide and Erik Hassing, their part-time hobby became a full-time business.
-Angry Erik Brewery in Lafayette Township is the result of years of homebrewing practice and a desire to spread the craft beer love.
+Angry Erik Brewery in Lafayette is the result of years of homebrewing practice and a love of craft beer.

 The journey from “I do!” to “I brew!” starts at Colby College in Waterville, Maine, where the two met and became college sweethearts.
 While the Maine native Heide studied chemistry, the Arizona-born Erik was starting his law studies.
 “I joke that I picked her up on the side of the road,” Erik said on an afternoon in the brewery.
 As you can imagine, Heide shot her husband a look.